symfony-cmf/cmf-sandbox/README.md

 ### Install the Doctrine DBAL provider

-Setup the database configuration in the ``parameters.yml`` as needed and create the database accordingly.

-Finally, instead of `phpcr_jackrabbit.yml.dist`, use one of the `phpcr_midgard_*.yml.dist` files.
+Instead of `phpcr_jackrabbit.yml.dist`, use one of the `phpcr_midgard_*.yml.dist` files and create the database accordingly

+To have the midgard phpcr implementation installed run the following additional commands

+    php composer.phar require jackalope/jackalope-doctrine-dbal:dev-master
+    php composer.phar update

 ### Install the Midgard2 PHPCR provider